What it takes to become a model

 Modelling can be a fantastic career that allows you to travel and meet many interesting people.

-As the only Scottish member of the BFMA, we take our responsibilities as agents very seriously.
+As a member of the BFMA, we take our responsibilities as agents very seriously.
 We believe in developing the skills required to be a model with each of our talents throughout their careers.

 Modelling is a business; as a model, you will be self-employed.
 Like any business, success takes time, effort, commitment, and patience.
 It does not happen overnight.
 Confidence, resilience and determination are essential in this high-paced, ever-evolving, competitive world.